rforbiodatascience/2020_group09/README.md

 install.packages("devtools")
 library("devtools")
 install_github("rstudio/keras")
+library(keras)
+install_keras(tensorflow = "1.13.1")
 # Would you like to install miniconda?
 Y
-library(keras)
-install_keras(tensorflow = "1.13.1")
 ```

 ##### Clusterval
-Clusterval is used for evaluatinig the different clusters genertated running K means clustering.
+Clusterval is used for evaluatinig the different clusters generated running K means clustering.
 To install Clusterval one needs to do the following:

 ```
 install.packages("remotes")
 remotes::install_github("ramhiser/clusteval")
 ```